Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 Assess your on-premises database

-To assess am on-premises database, perform the following steps:
+To assess an on-premises database, perform the following steps:

 Specify a project name, in the Source server type text box, select SQL Server, in the Target server type text box, select Azure SQL Database, and then select Create to create the project.

-When you're assessing the source SQL Server database migrating to Azure SQL Database, you can choose one or both of the following assessment report types:
+When you're assessing the source SQL Server database migrating to a single database or pooled database in Azure SQL Database, you can choose one or both of the following assessment report types:

 - Check database compatibility